Best Software

 Headquarters: Redwood City, USA.

-Key strength: Extreme no-code configurability, strong rules engine, public-sector and regulated-industry deployments.
+Key strength: Extensive no-code configurability, strong rules engine, public-sector and regulated-industry deployments.
+For US federal buyers, check the official FedRAMP marketplace for current authorization status.

 Best fit: organizations with dedicated CLM admin headcount wanting to shape every workflow detail.

-Less of a fit: teams without dedicated admin capacity, where configurability becomes a liability.
+Less of a fit: teams without dedicated admin capacity, who may not get value from the configuration depth they are paying for.

 Category 3: Browser-Native Collaborative